filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 [Tabs](../docs/4.x/schemas/tabs#introduction) help organize long or complex schemas by grouping components into separate sections, reducing visual clutter and making forms easier to navigate.

 You can now switch to a [vertical tab](../docs/4.x/schemas/tabs#using-vertical-tabs) layout by calling the `vertical()` method.

+### Container queries

+In addition to traditional breakpoints based on the size of the viewport, you can also use [container queries](../docs/4.x/schemas/layouts#using-container-queries) to create responsive layouts based on the size of a parent container.

 ## Forms